azzaleahfaith07/CSEL-302/README.md

 # CSEL-302

 ## Introduction
-Greetings and welcome to my collection of activities and projects!
-Enclosed, you will discover an overview of my main projects and activities pertaining to computer courses, data science, machine learning, and quantitative methods.
+Welcome to my collection of projects and activities!
+A list of my main computer science, machine learning, data science, and quantitative techniques projects and activities is enclosed.

 ## Activities
 <ul>